(c) 2017,2020 Peter McCollum

-RS-100 could be procured in 1966, discussed as an RS-1 replacement.
+RS-100 samples were available December 1964.
+RS-100 could be procured in quantity in 1966, discussed as an RS-1 replacement.
 Medium-speed transmission capability; reception; synthesized freq control; message preparation; all within one case.
 RS-101 will be procured instead: adding voice capability for para-military use; deleting medium-speed (but it can be added with an accessory). ["Medium-speed" means (for example) 300 WPM with a burst-coder.]

 It appears that the

 RS-101 was a predecessor to the TAR-224: It is 2-24 MC, the physical size is